-Last week 1marketingidea hosted its 1st Social Media Experience Workshop.
-It was an intimate learning experience where business owners, managing partners, and marketing directors gathered to learn how to target the right audiences and find more customers on Facebook.
-In this article I’ll describe the 3 types of audiences available on Facebook and how to use them.
+Last week 1marketingidea hosted its Social Media Experience Workshop.
+It was an intimate learning experience where business owners and marketing managers gathered to learn how to, hands-on, create and launch a Facebook marketing campaign.
+We developed a strategy, observed a marketing funnel, and defined a target audiences.
+In this article I’ll describe the 3 types of audiences you can use to target the right audience on Facebook.

 What are Facebook Audiences and how do they work?

 Facebook audiences (FA) are clusters of Facebook users that share similar qualities, interests, and behaviors who can potentially become your customers.